What are the pros and cons of being a real estate agent?

 What does it mean to be a realtor in today’s market?

-To be successful as a real estate agent today, you need to be adaptable and have a good understanding of the current market conditions.
+To succeed as a real estate agent today, you need to be adaptable and understand the current market conditions.
 You also need to be constantly available — buyers and sellers need more coaching and assurances.

 At the same time, there’s never been a market with as much opportunity.
 If you’re the right person for the job, you can be very successful — because the wrong people are getting pushed out of the industry.